cursebreakers/crypto-bro/README.md

 ## File Encryption/Decryption

-Options 8 and 9 in the main menu use a CBC AES-256 engine to encode and decode your files.
+Options 8 and 9 in the main menu use AES-256 in CBC mode to encrypt and decrypt files.

 **How it works:**
 - Encryption: